mehtab2808/whatsapp-news-automation/DEPLOYMENT_GUIDE.md

 ## Step 2: Local Authentication (One-Time Setup)

-You must run the bot locally once to scan the QR code and save the session to MongoDB.
+You must run the login script locally once to scan the QR code and save the session to MongoDB.

 1.  **Configure Environment**:
     Create a `.env` file in the project root: